Hoot Hoot! Call For 1st Order Discount 626-412-1200

 Manufacturing Process

-Custom badges are created through a die-striking process.
-A steel die is precisely machined with your badge design, then used to stamp the design into metal blanks under tremendous pressure.
+Police badges are created through a die-striking process.
+A steel die is precisely machined with the badge design, then used to stamp the design into metal blanks under tremendous pressure.
 This process creates sharp, detailed impressions that remain legible for decades.
 After stamping, badges go through multiple finishing steps including plating, polishing, and quality inspection.
-The same careful manufacturing standards apply whether creating fire department badges or EMS credentials.
+The same careful manufacturing standards apply to fire department badges and EMS credentials as well.

 Attachment Methods

-• Departments choose custom badges for professional identity, morale, and security
+• Departments personalize badges for professional identity, morale, and security

-• Design options include shape, size, metal finish, text, and emblem customization
+• Design variations include shape, size, metal finish, text, and emblem options

-• Different ranks typically receive badges with distinct design elements
+• Different ranks typically have badges with distinct design elements

-• Digital design tools make badge customization accessible to departments of all sizes
+• Digital design tools make personalized badges accessible to departments of all sizes

-• Standard production timeline is 2-3 weeks from design approval to delivery
+• Standard manufacturing timeline is 2-3 weeks from design approval to delivery

 • Quality badges use solid brass construction with durable plating finishes